Bunyod16/Bunyod16/README.md

 ---

 <p>
-<b>Hi, I'm Bunyod, a programmer with an untraditional approach to education.
-Always looking for new challenges and interesting projects!</b>
+<b>Hello, world!
+I'm Bunyod, a dude with a passion for coding, coffee, and all things tech.
+When I'm not buried in code, you can find me experimenting with new disastrous recipes in the kitchen or starting another raspberry pi project.
+Want to make something awesome?
+Message me!</b>
 </p>

 ---